-Are you aware of the potential downsides and side effects of flea collars on your cat?
-If you answered no, you're not alone.
-Many pet owners are unaware that collars used to treat fleas in cats can be poisonous.
+Are you aware of the potential downsides and side effects of using flea collars on your cat?
+If not, you're not alone.
+Many pet owners are unaware that these collars, commonly used to treat fleas in cats, can actually be poisonous and pose serious health risks.

 Most flea collars for cats slowly expose your cat to toxic chemicals.
 The chemicals used in flea collars can lead to cat flea collar poisoning, which can cause severe symptoms in your cat.
 Flea collars can use a range of chemical-based insecticides and pesticides, which can put your cat in danger.